tategakibunko/nehan/README.md

 ## Dynamic Style

-You can define functional value for each selector.
+You can define functional value for each selector(css property name is `!xxx`).

 In following example, all elements that matches `.require-xx` will cause page-break if rest block size(restExtent) is smaller than `xx`px.